Otto Loewi Forschungszentrum

 PI: Leigh M. Marsh

-Focus: Chronic lung diseases (CLD) such as COPD and IPF, are often complicated by the presence of pulmonary hypertension (PH), and are increasing cause of death in the aging population.
-Numerous immune cells potentially contribute to disease progression, leading to both parenchymal and vascular remodelling.
-Our workgroup within the Ludwig Boltzmann Institute for Lung Vascular Research, aims to understanding the deeper dynamics of these immune cells by going beyond individual populations and focusing on comprehensive inflammatory profiles.
-By combining computational flow cytometry, advanced data modelling and transcriptomic analysis, together with pre-clinical models, we aim to dissect the interaction and interdependence of these immune cells and determine their contribution to disease pathogenesis.
+Focus: Chronic lung diseases (CLD) such as chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis, are often complicated by the presence of pulmonary hypertension, and represent an increasing cause of death in the aging population.
+Multiple immune cells contribute to disease progression, leading to both parenchymal, and vascular remodelling.
+Building on our data gained within the framework of the Ludwig Boltzmann Institute for Lung Vascular Research, we aim to understand the deeper dynamics of these immune cells by going beyond individual populations and focusing on comprehensive inflammatory profiles.

-Networking: Our workgroup enjoys several close collaborations with the Ludwig Boltzmann Institute for Lung Vascular Research and other members of the OLRC.
-These include Grazyna Kwapiszewska (Vascular remodelling) and Slaven Crnkovic (multispectral imaging) and the research groups of Eva Sturm und Akos Heinemann (Division of Pharmacology) and Stefano Angiari / Herbert Strobl (Division of Immunology) .
-Outside the ORLC, we have long-term collaborations with Horst Olschewski / Gabor Kovacs (Division of Pulmonology, Med Uni Graz) and Luka Brcic / Gerald Hoefler (Diagnostic and Research Institute of Pathology, Med Uni Graz).
-External collaborations include Dagmar Gotthardt (University of Veterinary Medicine, Vienna), Gabriele Grunig (New York University School of Medicine), Francesca Polverino (Baylor College of Medicine, Houston, USA) and Bernd Schmeck (Phillips University Marburg, DE).
+Networking: Our workgroup enjoys several close collaborations with other members of the Otto Loewi Research center (ORLC), clinical divisions, and the Respimmun doctoral college.
+These include Grazyna Kwapiszewska-Marsh (Vascular remodelling) and Slaven Crnkovic (Cellular heterogeneity) and the research groups of Eva Böhm and Akos Heinemann (Division of Pharmacology) and Stefano Angiari / Herbert Strobl (Division for Immunology).
+Outside the ORLC, we have long-term collaborations with Nikolaus Kneidinger / Gabor Kovacs (Division of Respiratory Medicine, Medical University of Graz) and Gregor Gorkiewicz / Gerald Höfler (Diagnostic and Research Institute of Pathology, Medical University of Graz).
+External collaborations include Robab Breyer-Kohansal (Ludwig Boltzmann Institute for Lung Health, Vienna), Jonas Erjefält (Lund University), Gabriele Grunig (New York University School of Medicine), Francesca Polverino (Baylor College of Medicine, Houston, USA), Bernd Schmeck (Phillips University Marburg, DE), and Anne Karina T. Perl (Cincinnati Children's Hospital, University of Cincinnati, USA).

 Projects